![]() |

 Communication

-This program uses serial half duplex communication with a TTL to RS485 converter to handle smart meters (max.
-10 m away) via Modbus.
-The RS485 module ("shield") forwards all GPIO pins covered.
-Growatt inverters have Modbus via RS232 (not sharable and lower range) and one of them got an extra ¶ęC to provide a MQTT interface; see growattLink.c.
+This program uses a serial half duplex communication with a TTL to RS485 converter to handle two smart meters (max.
+7 m away) via Modbus.
+The RS485 module forwards all GPIO pins it covers.
+Growatt inverters have Modbus via RS232, hence not sharable and needing an extra ¶ęC to provide a MQTT interface; see growattLink.c.

 MQTT protocol [W]LAN is used to attach more remote periphery, like a battery surveillance connected directly to and supplied by the battery clamps.
 Other MQTT periphery devices are of the shelf remote power relays.
 An extra Pi with Modbus over V.24 is supervising a Growatt inverter.